 This mango-turmeric smoothie is actually my husband’s creation, as he’s the smoothie master in our family ever since we first started blending smoothies in mornings.
 However, he’s kind enough to let me take credit for it.

-I can dedicate my early hours to activities that don’t involve being in the kitchen – Tibetan hormonal gymnastics, sun salutation and getting myself ready in piece.
+I can dedicate my early hours to activities that don’t involve being in the kitchen – Tibetan hormonal gymnastics, sun salutation and getting myself ready in peace.

 Vegetable-fruit smoothies have been our first breakfast for a few years now.
 Our daily dosage of omega 3-s (flax seeds), avocado’s beneficial qualities and iodine (agar-agar) come from the morning smoothies.
 Our smoothies have quite high fat content (about 30% of calories), which is fine nonetheless, as we don’t consume any oils and very few nuts during the rest of the day making the average consumption of fats 15-20% of total calories by the end of the day.